Line: Lines are marks made by a pointed tool: brush, pencil, pen, etc. Lines can vary in width, direction, curvature, length, or color.

 I chose this picture because you can see the movement in the photo.

-Patterns are made in art when the same shapes or elements are repeated again and again.
+Pattern: Patterns are made in art when the same shapes or elements are repeated again and again.
 Pattern uses the elements of art in planned or random repetitions to enhance surfaces of paintings or sculptures

 I chose this painting because in my eyes I see a lot of circles in this photo.